 KPSAHS accepts personal checks for payment of tuition and fees.
 No counter checks, post-dated checks or checks altered in any way are accepted.
 A collection fee is assessed for any check returned for non-payment including any check in which payment is stopped.
 The check must be paid within 10 days or it will be turned over to a collection agency and the student will be liable for all collection costs and any other related costs.

 Payment for Repeated Courses

-Any student who required to repeat a course or perform remedial work will be charged the cost per quarter credit times the number of quarter credits.
+Any student who is required to repeat a course for credit will be charged the tuition cost per quarter credit times the number of quarter credits for the course and any applicable fees.